The River Forth Fisheries Trust is delighted to announce it has bagged £2,000 from a Tesco funding scheme.

-Tesco teamed up with Groundwork to launch its community funding scheme, which sees grants of £4,000, £2,000 and £1,000 – all raised from the 5p bag levy – being awarded to local community projects. greenspace scotland is working with Groundwork to provide support to communities in Scotland.
+Tesco teamed up with Groundwork to launch its Bags of Help funding initiative, which sees grants – raised from the 5p bag levy – being awarded to thousands of local community projects every year. greenspace scotland is working with Groundwork to provide support to communities in Scotland.

 Tony McElroy, Tesco’s Head of Communications in Scotland, said:

 “Bags of Help has been a fantastic success.
 We’ve been overwhelmed by the response from our customers.
 The great thing about Bags of Help is that local people are invited to decide how the money will be spent in their community.
 We can’t wait to see the projects come to life.”

 Voting ran in stores throughout May and June with customers choosing which local project they would like to get the top award using a token given to them at the check-out.